tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/cdn_domain.html.markdown

 * `ignore_set_cookie` - (Optional, String) Ignore the Set-Cookie header of the origin site.
 Valid values are `on` and `off`.
 Default value is `off`.
 This parameter is for white-list customer.
 * `no_cache_switch` - (Optional, String) Cache configuration switch.
 Valid values are `on` and `off`.
 * `re_validate` - (Optional, String) Always check back to origin.
 Valid values are `on` and `off`.
 Default value is `off`.
-* `rule_paths` - (Optional, List) Matching content under the corresponding type of CacheType: `all`: fill *, `file`: fill in the suffix name, such as jpg, txt, `directory`: fill in the path, such as /xxx/test, `path`: fill in the absolute path, such as /xxx/test.html, `index`: fill /, `default`: Fill `no max-age`.
+* `rule_paths` - (Optional, List) Matching content under the corresponding type of CacheType: `all`: fill *, `file`: fill in the suffix name, such as jpg, txt, `directory`: fill in the path, such as /xxx/test, `path`: fill in the absolute path, such as /xxx/test.html, `index`: fill /.
 * `rule_type` - (Optional, String) Rule type.
-The following types are supported: `all`: all documents take effect, `file`: the specified file suffix takes effect, `directory`: the specified path takes effect, `path`: specify the absolute path to take effect, `index`: home page, `default`: effective when the source site has no max-age.
+The following types are supported: `all`: all documents take effect, `file`: the specified file suffix takes effect, `directory`: the specified path takes effect, `path`: specify the absolute path to take effect, `index`: home page.
 * `switch` - (Optional, String) Cache configuration switch.
 Valid values are `on` and `off`.

 The `server_certificate_config` object supports the following: